cla-cif/movie-DB-2000s/README.md

 - [GitHub](https://en.wikipedia.org/wiki/GitHub) is the go to solution for software development.

 ### Prototype
 And that is how I arrived at the [current prototype](https://movie-db-2000s.herokuapp.com/).
-It is a scaled-down version of the main idea with a demo of the potential features: SEARCH the database by keywords and get pre-calculated DATA.
+It is a scaled-down version of the main idea with a demo of the potential features: <br> SEARCH the database by keywords and get pre-calculated DATA.
 - The functions have been developed with the user's goal in mind and designed so that the user does not get lost when using the programme.
-- The prompts are obvious, short and direct, but a help section is always available.
+- The prompts are obvious, short and direct, but a HELP option is always available.

 Other important points are:
   - the consistency of the prompts in colour and language,
   - the constant availability of information and functions,